 3. You can’t get pregnant again

 You do not have to give up your hopes of having a family when you want to have one.
 In fact, abortion does not increase your chances of infertility, ectopic pregnancies, miscarriages, or birth defects in later pregnancies.
-Countless women go on to have children after their abortion, when they are ready.
+Countless people go on to have children after their abortion, when they are ready.

 4. Abortion is racist